 First published on TechNet on Jun 11, 2018

-IMPORTANT Please be aware that if you renew an expired APNs certificate outside of the grace period (30 days as of this writing), Apple will issue you a brand new certificate.
-When this happens, because the certificate is now different, you will be forced to un-enroll and re-enroll all existing, Intune-managed iOS devices.
-Steps to un-enroll an iOS device can be found here.
+IMPORTANT If you renew an expired APNs certificate outside of the grace period (30 days as of this writing), Apple will issue you a brand new certificate.
+When this happens, because the certificate is now different, you will be forced to unenroll and re-enroll all existing, Intune-managed iOS devices.
+Steps to unenroll (remove) an iOS device can be found here.

-a.
 It is critical that you renew your APNs certificate, not request a new one.
 This means you must ensure that you use the same Apple ID and renew the same certificate from Apple’s site.
-If you request a new certificate instead of renewing your existing certificate, you will be forced to un-enroll and re-enroll all of your existing iOS devices.
-Steps to un-enroll an iOS device can be found here.
+If you request a new certificate instead of renewing your existing certificate, you will be forced to unenroll and re-enroll all of your existing iOS devices.
+Steps to unenroll (remove) an iOS device can be found here.

-a.
-Apple should send an email notification to the Apple ID that requested the certificate at 30 days, 10 days and 1 day prior to the expiration date.
-Details about the expiration date can also be viewed from the Intune Blade by going to Device Enrollment –> Apple Enrollment –> Apple MDM Push certificate and viewing the value for Expiration .
+Apple should send an email notification to the Apple ID that requested the certificate at 30 days, 10 days, and 1 day prior to the expiration date.
+You can also see certificate expiration dates in the Microsoft Endpoint Manager admin center.
+Go to Device Enrollment > Apple Enrollment > Apple MDM Push certificate, and under Expiration you will see the date and time.

-7. If I have multiple APNS certificates, how can I tell which certificate I need to renew in the Apple Push Certificates Portal?
+If I have multiple APNS certificates, how can I tell which certificate I need to renew in the Apple Push Certificates Portal?

-a.
-On an enrolled iOS device, go to Settings -> General -> Device Management -> Management Profile -> More Details -> Management Profile.
+On an enrolled iOS device, go to Settings > General > Device Management > Management Profile > More Details > Management Profile.
 Under Topic you will see a unique GUID that you can match up to the correct certificate in the Apple Push Certificates Portal .
 Here is an example from a test device: